Sallie Mae (SLM)

 5. Revenue Growth

 Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Unfortunately, Sallie Mae struggled to consistently increase demand as its $1.92 billion of revenue for the trailing 12 months was close to its revenue five years ago.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Unfortunately, Sallie Mae’s 2% annualized revenue growth over the last five years was sluggish.
 This wasn’t a great result, but there are still things to like about Sallie Mae.

 Sallie Mae Quarterly Revenue

-We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
-Sallie Mae’s annualized revenue growth of 6.1% over the last two years is above its five-year trend, but we were still disappointed by the results.
+Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
+Sallie Mae’s annualized revenue growth of 4.7% over the last two years is above its five-year trend, but we were still disappointed by the results.
 Sallie Mae Year-On-Year Revenue GrowthNote: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

-This quarter, Sallie Mae achieved a magnificent 42.2% year-on-year revenue growth rate, but its $546 million of revenue fell short of Wall Street’s lofty estimates.
+This quarter, Sallie Mae reported year-on-year revenue growth of 16.4%, and its $454.1 million of revenue exceeded Wall Street’s estimates by 1%.

 Revenue growth is one major determinant of business quality, and the efficiency of operations is another.
 For Student Loan companies, we look at pre-tax profit rather than the operating margin that defines sectors such as consumer, tech, and industrials.

-Over the last four years, Sallie Mae’s pre-tax profit margin has risen by 47.5 percentage points, going from 89.7% to 42.1%.
-Luckily, it seems the company has recently taken steps to address its expense base as its pre-tax profit margin expanded by 15.4 percentage points on a two-year basis.
+Over the last five years, Sallie Mae’s pre-tax profit margin has risen by 14 percentage points, going from 75.1% to 50%.
+Luckily, it seems the company has recently taken steps to address its expense base as its pre-tax profit margin expanded by 7 percentage points on a two-year basis.

 Sallie Mae Trailing 12-Month Pre-Tax Profit Margin